Looking Back Really Isn’t Something I Ought To Do

 So she invited him up for a picnic

 You may have noticed that we three Gits of Britannia are using a rough translation of our name into Japanese to refer to ourselves these days.
 This is an attempt to distinguish our popular beat combo from the American band of the same name and era who became better known after we packed it in .

-Other benefits of adopting the writing system of the world’s leading purveyors of contemporary indie-pop music is avoiding having to write UK after every instance of our appellation and a bonus ready-made logo and graphics style.
+Other benefits of adopting the writing system of the world’s leading purveyors of contemporary indie-pop music is avoiding having to put UK after every instance of our appellation and a bonus ready-made logo and graphics style.
 The latter extending into other elements of this website and the CD release.

 The idea was inspired by the use of Cyrillic by Moscow Club of Japan.
-By inspired I of course mean nicked.
+By inspired I do of course mean nicked.